 Your third-party management footprint is exploding, and the term “business resilience” is echoing in Zoom meetings … but your vendor due diligence processes are still being ironed out.
 Rest assured that you’re not alone.
 In this post, we’ll introduce three approaches to get you on the right track.

 Recently, vendor due diligence to-do lists have been getting a lot longer for procurement, risk management, and security teams.
-Given the coronavirus pandemic’s impact on third-party operations – combined with other health, environmental and geopolitical challenges – many organizations are expanding their vendor due diligence efforts beyond simple IT security assessments.
-This includes gathering information related to manufacturing, transportation, non-IT products, and other domain areas that comprise today’s complex supply chains.
+Given COVID-19's impact on third-party operations – combined with other health, environmental and geopolitical challenges – many organizations are expanding their vendor due diligence efforts beyond simple IT security assessments.
+This includes gathering information related to manufacturing, business continuity, transportation, non-IT products, and other domain areas that comprise today’s complex supply chains.

 Whether you’re formalizing a vendor due diligence program for the first time, or need to evolve your existing program, it’s important to take a step back and consider your overall strategy.
 At Prevalent, our customers typically take one or more of the following approaches to due diligence: In-house, Shared or Outsourced.

 Many companies seek to internally manage vendor data collection and analysis.
 However, even if your organization is well-staffed and funded, DIY due diligence can be a burden if you use disparate, manual tools (e.g., spreadsheets) to manage the process.
 Bringing in an automated third-party risk management platform can help.
 Here are some capabilities you’ll want to look for: